Pediatric Dentistry Services

 General Dentistry versus Pediatric Dentistry

 Encouraging a lifetime of healthy habits begins at your child’s first dental appointment.
-Jenkins Dentistry for Kids has over 15 years of experience treating and providing dental care to infants, toddlers, adolescents, and children with special needs in the Shawnee area.
+Jenkins Dentistry for Kids has over 15 years of experience treating and providing dental care to infants, toddlers, adolescents, and children with special needs in Lenexa, Shawnee and surrounding areas.

 Anticipatory Tooth Chart